Serving West Virginia’s Berkeley, Jefferson and Morgan Counties Since 1979

-The Eastern Panhandle Home Builders Association has many members who build green homes and/or provide green products or services.
-Search 'green building' in the drop-down section of our Membership Directory for a list.
+The Eastern Panhandle Home Builders Association has many members who build green homes and/or provide green products or services for the home.
+Select 'green building' from the drop down menu in our handy membership directory for a list of companies.

 National Association of Home Builders NAHB Green program for certified green homes and other resources.

 Solar/renewable tax credits go to dsire.org for all the current information on tax incentives on a variety of green projects.

 Energy credits go to srectrade.com for information on buying and selling energy credits.

 If you want to learn more about the latest in green building products, techniques, designs, and marketing, there is a wealth of good information on the internet.
 Try these websites first:

 Toolbase: www.toolbase.org - a huge collection of fact sheets and case studies.
 A great resource for builders and homeowners

 Energy Star Program: www.energystar.gov - Federal program with lots of design guidelines and marketing materials.